Things to Bring to Your Engagement Session

 Things to Wear to Your Engagement Session

-1. Try to stick with neutral, earthy tones (black, grey, white, blues and purples are ideal).
+1. Try to stick with neutral, earthy tones (black, grey, white, burgundy, blues and deep purples are ideal).

 2. Please avoid large graphic images, or distracting patterns on clothing.

 3. If you typically love vibrant colour, consider bringing an accessory that can be added, or removed, from your outfit as needed.
 As an example, in the third image below, the bride-to-be brought a pink fashion scarf, which brightened her outfit during some images, but was later removed to offer variety in her appearance.
 During the winter, colourful gloves, scarves or hats can accomplish this nicely.

 5. Plan a suitable jacket or sweater, even if you don't think you will need it.
 Consider the colour and style of this overcoat so that it compliments your outfit, if possible.